MarcDV1999/overcooked-explainability/README.md

 ---

+In this version of the repo, we are going to build a docker image.
+This docker image has installed Ubuntu and the repo is installed using Miniconda.
 Run the following command lines to get started.

 ```bash
 docker build -t overcooked_img .